 Bidders are requested to include specifications on product quoted with the bid.

-This procurement is subject to the provisions of the Quebec-New Brunswick Procurement Agreement, the Canadian Free Trade Agreement, and the Canada-European Union Comprehensive Economic and Trade Agreement.
+This procurement is subject to the Quebec-New Brunswick Procurement Agreement and the Canadian Free Trade Agreement.

 This is a tender notice only.
 In order to submit a bid, you must obtain official tender documents from the New Brunswick Opportunities Network, another authorized tendering service or as indicated in the tender notice.

 1. Effective April 15, 2020, Service New Brunswick is no longer accepting paper bids,

 and the Central Tendering Branch is closed to the public.
 Public tender openings are